 Step Two: Prepare the Risotto Base

-In the same skillet, heat 2 tablespoons of olive oil over medium heat.
+In a dutch oven, heat 1-2 tablespoons of olive oil over medium heat.
 Add the diced onion and minced garlic, cooking until translucent and fragrant, about 5 minutes.

 Stir in the Arborio rice and cook for 2-3 minutes until the rice is lightly toasted.
 Add the chopped thyme and rosemary, stirring to combine.